 The logic gates have one or more than one inputs and produce only one output.
 The output of a logic gate depends on some certain logical behaviour of that logic circuit.
-Based on these logical behaviour that a Gate has, logic gates are named as AND Gate, OR Gate & NOT Gate.
+Based on this logical behaviour that a Gate has, logic gates are named as AND Gate, OR Gate & NOT Gate.

 AND Gate, OR Gate & NOT Gate are the three basic Gates.
 Using these three basic gates we can also construct four more Gates – NAND Gate, NOR Gate, XOR Gate & XNOR Gate.
 Each output and output of a logic gate is represented by binary conditions 0 (LOW) and 1 (HIGH).
-In most of the cases binary LOW is represented using the Zero Volts (0 V), while the HIGH state is represented using the positive 5 Volts (+5V).
+In most of the cases, binary LOW is represented using the Zero Volts (0 V), while the HIGH state is represented using the positive 5 Volts (+5V).

-Digital logic gates and truth table :
+Logic gates and truth table :

-AND Gate performs the logical AND operation.
+AND Gate: AND Gate performs the logical AND operation.
 It accepts the combination of two or more input variables and performs multiplication of those input variables to provide a single output signal.

-Block Diagram of AND Gate
+Block Diagram of AND Gate:

-Truth Table of AND Gate
+Truth Table of AND Gate:

 According to the above truth table, an AND Gate produces the HIGH (1) output only when both of the inputs are HIGH else it produces a LOW output.

 OR Gate : OR Gate performs the addition operation between the two or more binary input variables.
 An OR Gate consists of two or more inputs and produces one output which is the sum of all those binary input variables.